hyperledger/iroha-2-docs/src/guide/rust.md

 ::: info

-Note that we use `#` symbol to separate the name of the asset from the domain to which it belongs to.
+Note that we use `#` symbol to separate the name of the asset from the domain to which it belongs.
 This is intentional.
 This reflects the rule that there can be many `alice`s in many domains, with only one `alice` per domain, and there can be an asset that is also named `alice`, but there can be only one, regardless of type.

 :::